ga-wdi-boston/unix-cli-diagnostic/challenge.md

 Complete each of following steps, **in order** :

-1. Create a new directory called `quiz` inside the root directory of this repository (`cli-08-assessment`).
+1. Create a new directory called `quiz` inside the root directory of this repository (`unix-cli-intro-assessment`).

 2. Create a new file inside `quiz` called `rhyme.txt`.